Of this page to text

 In light of these groundbreaking events in the history of world education, the four cities that make up the council—Mito in Ibaraki, Ashikaga in Tochigi, Bizen in Okayama, and Hita in Oita—are pushing for the inclusion of the Kodokan, Ashikaga Gakko, Shizutani Gakko, Kangien, and other key locations representing Japan’s educational heritage on the list of World Heritage sites.

-The Educational Heritage and World Heritage Registration Promotion Council is a transregional project spanning multiple prefectures, their scattered points of cultural heritage linked together under a common theme.
+World Heritage Inscription Council for the Early Modern Japanese Educational Sites is a transregional project spanning multiple prefectures, their scattered points of cultural heritage linked together under a common theme.
 It is the first of its kind in Japan, bringing together key players in industry, government, and academia to further enrich its collaborative nature.

 The council was established in order to bring together insights from various fields and do everything we can to get our educational heritage—a source of local pride—recognized as a new kind of world heritage that is well-regarded both in Japan and abroad.
 As we continue to strive after our goal, we eagerly ask for your support as well.